Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 A common mistake that may lead to an incorrect extraction method is employing an excessively tight packing technique within the filter basket.

-This compaction forces water through at a slower pace, giving it extra time to extract undesired flavors from the ground coffee.
+This compaction forces water through slowly, giving it extra time to extract undesired flavors from the ground coffee.

-To avoid this pitfall, lightly fill your filter basket with coffee grounds without applying any pressure and allow room for water expansion during brewing.
+To avoid this pitfall, lightly fill your filter basket with coffee grounds without pressure and allow room for water expansion during brewing.

-Using unevenly ground coffee in a Moka Pot can also lead to bitter coffee.
+Using unevenly ground coffee in Moka Pots can also lead to bitter coffee.

-When the coffee grounds are not uniform, it creates an uneven extraction process that results in over-extraction or under-extraction of some parts of the grounds.
+When the coffee grounds are not uniform, it creates an uneven extraction process that results in over-extraction or under-extraction of some grounds.

-This can cause bitterness and sourness in your Moka Pot coffee.
+This can cause bitterness and sourness in your coffee.

 To avoid this issue, investing in a good hand grinder that allows you to grind your beans consistently is essential.